+Owners or operators of new facilities shall submit monitoring plans to the CARB Executive Officer no later than 180 days after commencing injection/withdrawal operations at a new facility.

+By <the later of April 1, 2024 or the effective date – OAL to insert>, owners or operators of existing facilities with approved monitoring plans shall submit updated plans to the CARB Executive Officer reflecting the requirements of this subarticle.

+Monitoring plans shall be submitted using electronic e-mail to oilandgas@arb.ca.gov with the subject line “Natural Gas Underground Storage Monitoring Plan.”

-By July 1, 2018, the ARB will approve in full or in part, or disapprove in full or in part, a monitoring plan based on whether it is sufficient to meet the requirements specified in section 95668(h)(5).
+Within 180 days of submission of a new or updated monitoring plan, the CARB Executive Officer will approve in full or in part, or disapprove in full or in part, a monitoring plan based on whether it is sufficient to meet the requirements specified in section 95668(h)(4).

-Revisions to monitoring plans must be submitted to ARB within 14 calendar days of ARB notification; and,
+Revisions to monitoring plans shall be submitted to the CARB Executive Officer within 14 calendar days of CARB notification; and,

+The CARB Executive Officer will approve in full or in part, or disapprove in full or in part, the revisions to the monitoring plan within 14 calendar days of submittal to CARB.

+If the revised monitoring plan is not approved, the owner or operator shall submit additional revisions to the monitoring plan to the CARB Executive Officer within 14 calendar days of CARB notification.

-ARB will approve in full or in part, or disapprove in full or in part, the revisions to the monitoring plan within 14 calendar days of submittal to ARB.
+The CARB Executive Officer will approve in full or in part, or disapprove in full or in part, the additional revisions to the monitoring plan within 14 calendar days of submittal to CARB.

+If the CARB Executive Officer has not approved in full of the revised monitoring plan after 6 submissions of revisions to the monitoring plan, the owner or operator shall be in violation of this subarticle until the monitoring plan is fully approved.

-Within 180 days of ARB approval , owners or operators of natural gas underground storage facilities listed in section 95666 shall begin monitoring each facility according to the monitoring plan specified in section 95668(h)(5) of this subarticle.
+Within 180 days of CARB Executive Officer approval of a new or updated monitoring plan, the owner or operator of a natural gas underground storage facility shall begin monitoring the facility according to the most recently approved monitoring plan specified in section 95668(h)(4) of this subarticle.

+For updated monitoring plans, the previously approved plan shall remain in effect until the updated plan is put into effect.

-Each natural gas underground storage facility monitoring plan shall at a minimum contain procedures for validating data and alarms, procedures for documenting the event of a well blowout, and equipment specifications and procedures for performing the following types of monitoring at the facility:
+Each natural gas underground storage facility monitoring plan shall at a minimum contain quality assurance procedures for validating data and alarms, procedures for documenting the event of a well blowout, and equipment specifications and procedures for performing the following types of monitoring at the facility:

-Continuous air monitoring to measure upwind and downwind ambient concentrations of methane at sufficient locations throughout the facility to identify methane emissions in the atmosphere.
+Continuous (with data resolution of one (1) minute or less) air monitoring to measure upwind and downwind ambient concentrations of methane at sufficient locations throughout the facility to identify methane emissions in the atmosphere.

-The monitoring system must have at least one sensor located in a predominant upwind location and at least one sensor located in a predominant downwind location with the ability to continuously record measurements.
+The monitoring system shall have at least one sensor located in a predominant upwind location and at least one sensor located in a predominant downwind location with the ability to continuously record measurements.

 The upwind and downwind instruments shall have the capability to measure ambient concentrations of methane within minimum 250 ppb accuracy to determine upwind and downwind emissions baselines.

 The upwind and downwind instruments shall be calibrated at least once annually unless more frequent calibrations are recommended by the equipment manufacturer.
 Any defective instrumentation shall be repaired or replaced within 14 calendar days from the date of calibration or the discovery of a malfunction.
+A delay of repair may be granted by the CARB Executive Officer as specified in section 95670.1 of this subarticle.